kevintanhongann/tui4j/ListComponent.md

-# Using the `List` Component in Latte
+# Using the `List` Component in TUI4J

-The `List` component in Latte is a powerful and flexible way to display lists of items in a terminal UI.
+The `List` component in TUI4J is a powerful and flexible way to display lists of items in a terminal UI.
 You can use it in two different ways:

 1. **With a static array of items** – Best for small, predefined lists.
 2. **With a dynamic data source** – Recommended for large datasets, such as database-backed lists.

 ## 1. Using a Static Array of Items

 For small lists, you can pass an array of `Item` objects directly.
-If you're using the default rendering behavior, Latte provides `DefaultDelegate`, which requires that each item implements `DefaultItem`.
+If you're using the default rendering behavior, TUI4J provides `DefaultDelegate`, which requires that each item implements `DefaultItem`.

 ### Defining a Default Item
 To use `DefaultDelegate`, your item must implement `DefaultItem`, which extends `Item` and provides `title()` and `description()` methods.